CactiLab/2020-ectf-rit-system/rit_design.md

  1. Based on https://www.xilinx.com/html_docs/xilinx2018_1/SDK_Doc/SDK_tasks/sdk_t_tcf_attach_debug_linux_kernel_tcf.html, we are able to debug the Linux system by using **Xilinx System Debugger**.
 And that makes it very easy to access the memory, even read and write to the block memory.
  * Attack steps:
     * Step1: Using Xilinx System Dubegger connect the Linux system
-    * Step2: Finding out the address we want to read
+    * Step2: Finding out the address we want to access
-    * Step3: Access the address
+    * Step3: Access the address (read and write)

 ## Design